by Alicia Smyth

-A few weeks ago, I gave a presentation to an eager group of students on finding a mentor.
-We discussed what a mentor is, how you find one, ways to make the ask, and important things to keep in mind.
-Mentoring is such an important topic and I don’t know a single person who could not benefit from the sage advice of a trusted, more experienced colleague or classmate.
-So…if you are a student or a professional (or both) and you don’t yet have a mentor, please read on.
+Last week, I co-hosted a virtual coffee chat with two students who had participated in the Boeing Career Mentor Program this summer.
+We discussed what a mentor is, how you find one, ways to make the ask, our personal experiences with mentoring, and important things to keep in mind.
+Mentoring is such a critical topic and I don’t know a single person who could not benefit from the sage advice of a trusted, more experienced colleague or classmate.

 What is a Mentor?